-Check out this barbecue chicken recipe to spice up your rice.
+Check out this barbeque chicken recipe to spice up your rice.

 3. Protein Bar

 If you’re on the go and looking for a quick top-up before the gym, then a protein bar is a great option.
 There are lots of options out there, but in terms of a pre-workout snack, you want to fuel your workout as well as boost your protein intake.
 Look for one with some carbohydrates too to offer a good balance of energy.
-A protein flapjack such as oats and whey would make a good pre-workout as it contains protein, contributing to muscle mass as well as oats — a complex carbohydrate that’ll have you trampling the treadmill for hours.
+A Layered Bar would make a good pre-workout as it contains protein, contributing to muscle mass as well as carbohydrate that’ll have you trampling the treadmill for hours.
 The low-sugar content is an added bonus for those watching their waistlines too.
 Eat around an hour before you workout to optimise your workout energy.

 4. Porridge and Oatmeal

 Porridge makes the ultimate pre-workout breakfast.
 This pre-workout food contains complex carbohydrates and is also a great source of the soluble fibre, beta-glucan.
 By consuming oats around 2 hours before a workout, you’ll be able to satisfy your hunger throughout, whilst getting a great source of slow-releasing energy.
-Try adding a scoop of protein powder or a blob of peanut butter to your porridge too — that way you’ll also get a great source of protein and amino acids.
+Try adding a scoop of protein powder or a blob of peanut butter to your porridge too — that way you’ll also get a great source of protein and amino acids to fuel your workout.

 5. Fruit Smoothies

 Many people think fruit smoothies are great tasting and super-healthy.
 Whilst smoothies do provide a series of micronutrients that are beneficial for health and well-being, they’re also full of sugars, including fructose.
 This means that smoothies are often high in calories and what are often mistaken as drinks are actually meal replacements.
 However, consuming a fruit smoothie pre-workout is a great meal option that can provide you with a good source of fast-acting glucose.
-Add some protein powder to max the benefits of your pre-workout smoothie.
+Add some protein powder to max the benefits of your pre-workout smoothie — try these smoothie recipes.

 6. Wholegrain Bread, Sweet Potato and Brown Rice

-Try these loaded sweet potato toast ideas for a tasty pre-workout.
+Try these sweet potato rosti ideas for a tasty pre-workout.